Developer(s) – Machine Games & id Software

 Director(s) – Jerk Gustafsson & Jens Matthies

 Wolfenstein: The New Order is a shooter set in an alternative reality, which has the player character fighting in a small resistance faction to overthrow the Nazi empire.
-Although there have been better first person shooters than this come and gone, I think it’s certainly a step in the right direction towards developers making shooters with considerably more substance in gameplay than the likes of Call of Duty, Battlefield and Spec Ops.
+Although there have been better first-person shooters than this come and gone, I think it’s certainly a step in the right direction towards developers making shooters with considerably more substance in gameplay than the likes of Call of Duty, Battlefield, and Spec Ops.

 Graphics – 9.5/10

 This game presents what is among the current pinnacle of graphical capability in video games.
-It was developed using id Software’s id Tech 5 engine, which was used to develop Rage, which is in my opinion not only one of the best games of the seventh generation, but also the best thing id Software have ever done.
+It was developed using id Software’s id Tech 5 engine, which was used to develop Rage, which is in my opinion not only one of the best games of the seventh generation but also the best thing id Software has ever done.
 Machine Games must have realized the immense graphical value of Rage and wanted to bring that to the table with Wolfenstein, which was an excellent move in my opinion.
-But aside from that, the game is also conceptually compelling as well as graphically compelling, as it combines a very unique take on what kind of a horrific dystopian the world could have been if the German had won World War II (despite heavily fictional elements, such as robotic soldiers) with an extremely realistic portrayal of the horrendous realities and conditions of war and conflict.
-As such, in lieu of Wolfenstein tradition, the factors of blood, gore and disturbing imagery in this game are through the roof, so readers are warned.
+But aside from that, the game is also conceptually compelling as well as graphically compelling, as it combines a very unique take on what kind of a horrific dystopian the world could have been if Germany had won World War II (despite heavily fictional elements, such as robotic soldiers) with an extremely realistic portrayal of the horrendous realities and conditions of war and conflict.
+As such, in lieu of Wolfenstein tradition, the factors of blood, gore, and disturbing imagery in this game are through the roof, so readers are warned.

 Gameplay – 7/10

 Compared to most shooters around at the moment, there is a fair bit more substance and more to play for in Wolfenstein.
-Indeed, alternative game modes can be unlocked through the completion of side quests, as well having the option to occasionally play through classic Wolfenstein 3D levels.
+Indeed, alternative game modes can be unlocked through the completion of side quests, as well as having the option to occasionally play through classic Wolfenstein 3D levels.
 But the factor that I was sorely disappointed by was that though it had the strong feel of Rage about it, I felt as if the RPG element of that game was wanting.
 There were side quests, but I think the game was far too linear for side quests to be more of a prominent factor in the game.
 I believe that by that token alone, this game could have been much more than what it turned out to be.
 However, for a linear shooter, it does play out well enough.
 It’s challenging and there is some replay value to be had for playing through it twice.